mbivert/auth.old/README.md

 ### common.go
 Some common data structures and errors.

+### storexample/main.go
+This is a sample service using a single AAS.
+Configured either in code or through the following options:

+	(earth)% ./storexample -help
+	Usage of ./storexample:
+	  -aas="https://localhost:8080/": AAS to use
+	  -data="./data/": Data directory
+	  -key="...": Service's key for the AAS
+	  -port="8081": Listening HTTP port
+	  -ssl=true: Use SSL

+It's usable through a simple API:

+	/api/store?token=...&data=...

+Check the token : `info(token)` to the AAS, and associate the user some data.

+	/api/store?token=...

+Check the token : `info(token)` to the AAS, and retrieve the data associated to the user.

+This server is intented to be used through the following one.

+Certificate/key names are hardcoded:

+* cert.pem, key.pem : x509 pair for the service;
+* auth-cert.pem : certificate for the AAS.

 ### example/main.go
-This is a sample service, configured through a conf/ directory.
+This is a sample service, using multiple AAS configured through a conf/ directory.
 It starts by loading a set of authentication services from all the conf/*.conf files.
 Format is:

   variable=name